mmomtchev/nobind/README.md

 Complex projects should continue to use SWIG which is cross-platform and cross-language.

-**Currently, the project should be considered of a new release quality.**
+**Currently, the project should be considered of a recent release quality.**

 The first `npm` module to use it is [`@mmomtchev/ffmpeg`](https://github.com/mmomtchev/ffmpeg), you can check it for advanced usage examples.